openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

    **Hints:**

    - If you want to use only legacy or only UEFI booting, you do not have nessecary to do both partition, only legacy or only UEFI, respectively.
-   - For grub 2.04 (Leap 15.3) not worked creating boot pool with some features disabled. root pool also required some features disabling or ``grub2-install`` was not worked correctly.
+   - For grub 2.04 (Leap 15.3) not worked creating only boot pool with some features disabled. root pool also required some features disabling or ``grub2-install`` was not worked correctly.
+Because of this, creating separately pool for ``/boot`` directory dont have a reasons.
    - If you are creating a mirror or raidz topology, repeat the partitioning commands for all the disks which will be part of the pool.

 #.
 Create the boot pool::